-Secured Business Loan is provided for a fixed period of time, within which you need to repay the loan with agreed interest to reclaim your pledged asset.
+Secured Business Loan is provided for a fixed period of term, within which you need to repay the loan with agreed interest to reclaim your pledged asset.
 Because the loan is backed by collateral, the lenders tend to charge lower interest rates and provide the loan for a longer period of time compared to other business loan products.
 It is also considered less risky for the lender, as they can recover from potential losses in case of delinquent clients by taking possession of the asset.

 What are the criteria for a secured business loan?